vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 We'll focus now on the first line here, where we can see we've passed in the return type.

-This is a good segue into the different classes from which we can inherit when creating a new endpoint.
+This is a good segue into the different base classes from which we can inherit when creating a new endpoint.

 [click]